 You should enjoy your diet.
-Because nutrient-rich foods are familiar, easy to find and represent the five basic food groups, achieving balance and building a healthier diet can be simple and stress-free.
+In choosing nutrient-rich foods, you'll find they are familiar, easy to find and represent the five basic food groups.
+Achieving balance and building a healthier diet can be simple and stress-free.

 Selecting nutrient-rich foods and beverages first is a way to make better choices within your daily eating plan.
 Choose first among the basic food groups: